ThaxxVira/codeExamples/README.md

 # Code for Employer Review

 The code within this repository are examples for employer review.
-Original code is added as reviewed.
+Original code is added as it is reviewed.

 Motto:  "I may not yet know the answer, but I will find an answer"